ScribeShadow: The Translation Tool Built by Indie Publishers Who Couldn't Afford Translators

 How It Works (Without the Marketing Gloss)

-The workflow is straightforward.
-You create an account at app.scribeshadow.com, upload your manuscript as a .docx or .epub file, enter some metadata about your book (genre, keywords, tone), pick your target language, and choose an AI model.
+The workflow is refreshingly simple.
+You create an account at app.scribeshadow.com, upload your manuscript as a .docx or .epub file, enter some metadata about your book (genre, tone, that sort of thing), pick your target language, and choose an AI model.
 Within minutes, you get a translated file back in .epub format, organized by chapter.

-That metadata step matters more than it might seem.
+That metadata step matters more than you’d think.
 By telling ScribeShadow that your book is, say, a cozy mystery with a lighthearted tone, you’re giving the AI context that shapes word choices and phrasing.
 A cozy mystery and a military thriller may use the same vocabulary in English, but the way those words land in French is very different.
 The metadata nudges the translation toward the right register.

 ScribeShadow currently supports over 19 languages, including Spanish (both European and Latin American), German, French, Italian, Brazilian Portuguese, European Portuguese, Dutch, Hindi, Thai, Swedish, Polish, Ukrainian, Russian, and simplified Chinese.
 Some languages are still in beta, meaning the team is actively refining translation quality.
-German, French, and Italian are the most popular among users and tend to produce the most polished results.
+German and French are the most popular among users, with Italian close behind, and those tend to produce the most polished results.

-The platform does not store your manuscripts in a database or use your content to train AI models.
-For authors translating unpublished work, that’s a detail worth knowing.
+The platform doesn’t store your manuscripts or use your content to train AI models.
+If you’re translating unpublished work, you’ll care about that.

 The Matchmaker